Aethodia/Legislation/leg/LegalTextualSpec.rst

             #.
 Full compatibility with the reStructuredText format, as specified at ``http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html``.
             #.
 The most important parts of a law should properly be emboldened [2]_ [4]_, although emboldening within footnotes is optional, except where otherwise stated.

             #.
-Outside of the 'Footnotes' section itself, footnotes do not need to appear in order -- although drafters are encouraged to place them so.
+Outside of the 'Footnotes' section itself, footnotes do not need to appear in order -- although drafters are encouraged to place them so, especially in shorter laws.

             #.
 Metadata must be formatted in a specific way, as defined by this section's subsection(s).